Context: Why “GeoAI” fails without standards

 Benchmarks & implementability: Why “DGGRS choice” is not neutral

-The pilot an important, practical point during the implementation of the various DGGRS: DGGRS implementations do not perform or operate identically.
+I highlighted an important, practical point during the implementation of the various DGGRS: DGGRS implementations do not behave identically in terms of performance and efficiency.
 Benchmarks and optimizations (including format/compression) were discussed in the pilot; among other things, it was pointed out that individual systems can be significantly slower/faster in certain operations.

-Takeaway: Interoperability does not mean everything is equally fast, but standards should make capabilities, expected costs, and suitable options transparent.
+Takeaway: Interoperability does not mean that everything is equally fast – but standards should make it possible to make capabilities, expected costs, and suitable options transparent.

 Roadmap: Six concrete steps we derive from the pilot